Raven Software

-In August 1997, Activision announced it had agreed to acquire Raven and took over the distribution to Hexen II, while the other two Raven teams continued production on the previously announced titles Take No Prisoners and MageSlayer.
+In August 1997, Activision announced it had agreed to acquire Raven and took over the distribution of Hexen II, while the other two Raven teams continued production on the previously announced titles Take No Prisoners and MageSlayer.
 After 1998's Heretic II, Raven aimed to expand its games to a broader audience, acquiring Soldier of Fortune magazine name rights to develop a game of the same name while also working on its first licensed title, Star Trek: Voyager – Elite Force.
 The latter achieved universal acclaim by critics and has since gained a cult following, encouraging LucasArts to collaborate with Raven on Star Wars Jedi Knight II: Jedi Outcast and Star Wars Jedi Knight: Jedi Academy.
-The company also continued partnering with id Software, working on Quake 4 and the 2009 Wolfenstein, and becoming one of the first studios to license id Tech 4.
+The company also continued partnering with id Software, working on Quake 4 and the 2009 Wolfenstein, and became one of the first studios to license id Tech 4.

 In the 2000s, Raven worked with Marvel Entertainment on some of its superhero properties, developing X-Men Legends (2004), X-Men Legends II: Rise of Apocalypse (2005), Marvel: Ultimate Alliance (2006) and X-Men Origins: Wolverine (2009).
 This lasted until Raven announced a new intellectual property, Singularity, which was released in 2010 to positive reception.
-In 2011, Raven shifted to work on several Call of Duty titles as support developer, and in 2014, the company opened a Chinese studio in Shanghai to collaborate with Tencent Games on Call of Duty Online, although this studio is no longer active today.
+In 2011, Raven shifted to work on several Call of Duty titles as a support developer, and in 2014, the company opened a Chinese studio in Shanghai to collaborate with Tencent Games on Call of Duty Online, although this studio is no longer active today.
 Raven worked with Infinity Ward and Treyarch on 2020's Call of Duty: Warzone and Call of Duty: Black Ops Cold War, leading production on the latter's single-player campaign.
-It developed Call of Duty: Black Ops 6, which was released on October 24, 2024.
+It also developed Call of Duty: Black Ops 6, which was released on October 24, 2024, and Call of Duty: Black Ops 7, which was released on November 14, 2025.